 Click the button below to hear a testimonial from Hall of Fame NFL Star Marshall Faulk:

-If you are looking for relief from sinusitis and are interested in Balloon Sinuplasty call Queen City Ear Nose and Throat at (704) 703-1080 or book an appointment online today.
+If you are looking for relief from sinusitis and are interested in Balloon Sinuplasty, contact us at Queen City Ear Nose and Throat, the local ENT experts in Charlotte, NC.
+We're big enough to serve you but small enough to care.
+Call us at (704) 703-1080 or book an appointment online today.